rch4-org/rch4-org.github.io/content/rch4_clinical_data.md

 *   The average score when starting RCH4 is 34 ALSFRS-R points

-*   Median ALSFRS-R score at start of RCH4 treatment 37 points ​
+*   Median ALSFRS-R score at start of RCH4 treatment 37 points

     *Average starting score in PRO-ACT clinical trials database \[>10,000 ALS subjects] is 40 points, i.e., disease less advanced when starting in those trials.
 Some 90% of patients are not accepted in ALS trials due to onerous exclusion criteria.Being a humanitarian charity there are no exclusion criteria for RCH4, first come first served, treatment is ongoing as previously stated.Comparison: Edaravone 6-month trial subjects start at 44 points & with onerous exclusion criteria*

 *   **RCH4 subjects concomitant ALS drugs** Riluzole 33% Edaravone 5% Both Riluzole and Edaravone 4%

-*   **RCH4 subjects taking no other ALS drug**, i.e., do not take Riluzole or Edaravone 67%* Here, the definition of an ALS drug does not include medications to alleviate the consequential effects of the condition, e,g, salivation, pain relief, Botox, Nuedexta, etc., as previously stated*
+*   **RCH4 subjects taking no other ALS drug**, i.e., do not take Riluzole or Edaravone 67%\*

+    Here, the definition of an ALS drug does not include medications to alleviate the consequential effects of the condition, e,g, salivation, pain relief, Botox, Nuedexta, etc., as previously stated\*

-*   Ethnicities: 4
+*   **Ethnicities** 4

     Caucasian, African, Arab, Asian